The 15 Best White Sneakers on the Internet, From High-Tops to Slip-Ons to Classic Lace-Ups

 Yes, it’s expensive, but the Achilles also has a devoted cult following due to its impeccable construction, high-quality materials (the upper is made from real leather) and timeless no-frills design.
 Many reviewers preferred these over the brand’s other leather style, the Retro, because the Achilles features a lower rise and is a bit easier to break in.
 One thing to note: Many reviewers said these sneakers tend to run a little large, so if you’re in-between you might want to consider sizing down.

 This editor’s personal favorite, Keds Champion Originals have a wonderfully nostalgic retro vibe.
-They’re incredibly simple, fit well and are inexpensive enough that I don’t feel bad about having to buy a new pair once my current kicks turn gray and can no longer be considered truly white sneakers (which is usually around six or seven months or consistent use, although the Jason Markk cleaning kit has helped extend the life of my beloved Keds multiple times).
+They’re incredibly simple, fit well and are inexpensive enough that I don’t feel bad about having to buy a new pair once my current pair turns gray and can no longer be considered truly white sneakers (which is usually around six or seven months or consistent use, although the Jason Markk cleaning kit has helped extend the life of my beloved Keds multiple times).
 Just like the Converse All Stars above, these also come in wide widths.

 “I wasn’t super excited about the higher price point, but having worn and loved other shoes from M.Gemi before, I figured I’d give the Palestra a try and I’m really glad I did.
 They look and feel fantastic, although they were a bit squeaky on the first day.
 And after wearing them on a particularly long day running errands around the city, I have to say they’re wonderfully supportive, too.
 My feet didn’t hurt at all by the time I got home,” says one NYC-based fan.
 Of all M.Gemi’s sneaker options, the Palestra looks the most traditional and has a sturdy rubber sole for true all-day wear.